 BAPS Charities Food Drives – Dar-es-Salaam, Tanzania

-In July, volunteers of BAPS Charities in Tanzania conducted a food drive for five different causes donating nearly a metric ton of food and supplies to the following charitable organizations:
+In November, volunteers of BAPS Charities in Tanzania conducted a food drive for five different causes donating nearly a half a metric ton of food and supplies to the following charitable organizations:

 Children’s Retention Home – The home is run by the Tanzanian government.
 It was started in 1962 in response to rising crime rates among the youth.
 At present, it has got 38 inmates, whose ages range from 12 to 17.
 The warden of the home is Mr. Ramadhani Yahaya, who is assisted by Mr. Ali Said Msende.
 The Home offers a chance for rehabilitation and re-entry into society as productive individuals for the residents.